 What Are The Ideal Core Exercises?Your deep core stability muscles retraining uses specific low-level activation exercises.
 While a very skilled physiotherapist who has training in deep core activation can observe and palpate for the correct muscle contraction, the best way is to see them working on a real-time ultrasound scan.
 Real-Time Ultrasound Physiotherapy guidance allows you to see how your muscles are contracting in real-time.
 This visual feedback will enable you to correct your specific deep core muscles inside your stomach, lower back, and pelvic floor as you attempt to contract those muscles.

 Beware of “Core Stability” Exercises!The fitness industry is full of fitness instructors who profess to know how to activate your core stability muscles.
 Unfortunately, the wrong core exercises will do you harm.
 Most progress your core exercises far too quickly and bypass these critical muscles to further strengthen your outer abdominal muscles and leave your deep core muscles weak.
 Research evidence has found that this renders you vulnerable to lower back pain and injury.

 Research has shown us that pain causes these supportive muscles (known as your "stabilisers" or "inner core stability" muscles) to stop working.
-Research on sufferers of lower back pain has found that these muscles stop working every time you experience back pain.
+Research on lower back pain sufferers has found that these muscles stop working every time you experience back pain.

 Even worse, in most cases, these muscles don't automatically start working again when your pain goes.
 They need to be deliberately re-started by your brain.

 There are several ways to reactivate your core stability muscles.
-One of the most effective is to use a Swiss Exercise Ball.
-Usually, some simple Exercise Ball exercises can often automatically 'kick start' these stabilising muscles.
+One of the most effective is to use a Physio Exercise Ball.
+Usually, some simple exercise all exercises can often automatically 'kick start' these stabilising muscles.